 Typical signs of this form of ADHD include leaving work unfinished and a general disinterest in the classroom.
 Students with this challenge know answers — they are often intelligent — but often will fail to recall it when their teachers call on them.
-In many cases, the condition gets in the way, and affects their grades and the quality of their work.
+The condition has the potential to affect grades and quality of work.

 Social issues are another way that people with ADHD Inattentive Type show signs of the disorder.
-They may not engage well in group settings, and they don’t seem to listen when someone asks them to do something.
-This can lead to difficulty following directions.
+They may not:

-Many people with this disorder don’t follow or understand social interactions, and since they are easily distracted, it makes it difficult for them to track conversations and engage.
-Their actions may offend others, or make folks angry, and that can lead the person with ADHD Inattentive Type to withdraw.
-They feel like they should just give up with social connections because it’s usually a struggle.
+Their actions may offend or make folks angry, and that can lead the person with ADHD Inattentive Type to withdraw because social connections feel like a struggle.

-The root of this disorder is a difference in how their brain process information.
-Organizational issues and struggles with completing tasks will show up, and in many cases, homework or responsibilities that don’t interest them are pushed aside.
-Patients who have this condition instead dive deeply into hobbies or interests that they see as rewarding and stimulating.
+The root of this disorder is a difference in how their brain processes information.
+Organizational issues and struggles with completing tasks will show up.
+In many cases, homework or responsibilities that don’t interest them are pushed aside.
+Instead, they might dive deeply into hobbies or interests they see as rewarding and stimulating.

-While challenging to detect and understand, ADHD – Inattentive Type is treatable and with the persistent support of family, friends, educators and behavioral health professionals.
-People who face it can overcome their issues and have more-rewarding experiences.
+While challenging to detect and understand, ADHD Inattentive Type is treatable.
+People who face it can overcome their issues and have more rewarding experiences in life.

 To learn more about your treatment options, contact Avera’s behavioral health team today.
 Also, check with your insurance provider to learn about coverage.